 Additionally, Paramount offers a second communication channel, a mini USB, that allows users to perform a validation test with the SageCom software.
 This direct USB connection from the flow meter to a laptop will not interfere with Modbus outputs going to a control center or SCADA system that may be used to monitor other Sage meters in a daisy chain wiring scheme.

-The Paramount's display is much like the Prime, in that it has a high-contrast photo-emissive OLED displaying flow rate, total and temperature.
-The flow rate displays in a horizontal bar graph.
+The Paramount's display is much like the Prime because it has a high-contrast photo-emissive OLED displaying flow rate, total, and temperature.
+The flow rate is displayed in a horizontal bar graph.
 The Paramount flow meter is available in an integral or remote.
-The remote-style meter has lead-length compensation up to 1000 feet and an explosion-proof junction box.
+The remote-style meter has lead-length compensation of up to 1000 feet and an explosion-proof junction box.

 - Free SageCom™ validation and configuration software with each Paramount purchased

 - High contrast photo-emissive OLED with numerical flow rate, total and temperature, and a graphical flow indicator

 - Calibration milliwatts (mW) continuously display for ongoing diagnostics

 - Two probes: 1/2" diameter probe and optional rugged 3/4" probe and sensor with a double seal (for insertion style)

 - Measures gas flow as high as 35000 SFPM (e.g., 3100 SCFM in a 4″ Pipe)